deankoch/UYRW_data/example.knit.md

 I’ll start by downloading some GIS data on the hydrology of the UYR upstream of Big Timber, MT.
+The `nhdplusTools` package can be used to fetch this data without having to navigate the USGS website.

+## libraries

-The `nhdplusTools` package can be used to fetch this data without having to navigate the USGS website. @section libraries If any of these CRAN packages are not already installed on your machine, run `install.packages('packagename')` to get them
+If any of these CRAN packages are not already installed on your machine, run `install.packages('packagename')` to get them

 ``` r
 library(nhdplusTools)